sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 {{< /language-toggle >}}

-{{% notice protip %}}
-**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
-{{% /notice %}}

 ## Confirm that your check is collecting metrics

 If the check is collecting metrics correctly according to its `output_metric_format`, the metrics will be extracted in Sensu metric format and passed to the observability pipeline for handling.
 The Sensu agent will log errors if it cannot parse the check output.

-Add a [debug handler][10] to write metric events to a file for inspection.
-To confirm that the check extracted metrics, inspect the event passed to the handler in the debug-event.json file.
+To confirm that the check extracted metrics, inspect the event passed to the debug handler in the debug-event.json file:

+{{< code shell >}}
+cat /var/log/sensu/debug-event.json
+{{< /code >}}

-The event will include a top-level [metrics section][11] populated with [metrics points arrays][12] if the Sensu agent correctly ingested the metrics.
+The event will include a top-level metrics section populated with metrics points arrays if the Sensu agent correctly ingested the metrics, similar to this example:

-If you add the debug handler and configure the `collect-metrics` check to use it, the metrics event printed to the debug-event.json file will be similar to this example:

 {{< code text >}}
 {